testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 This tool needs the UnityEyes and Sikuli to be installed on the machine where it is running.

+### Java Installation ###

 ### Python Installation ###

 ### UnityEyes Installation and Configuration ###

-A free version of UnityEyes can be found at https://www.cl.cam.ac.uk/research/rainbow/projects/unityeyes/.
+Download a free version of UnityEyes from the [official website](https://www.cl.cam.ac.uk/research/rainbow/projects/unityeyes/data/UnityEyes_Windows.zip).
+Edit the UNITYEYES_PATH in [properties.py](properties.py) by inserting the path to your UnityEyes folder.

-### Sikuli Installation and Configuration ###
+### SikuliX Installation and Configuration ###

-A free version of Sikuli can be found at ...
+The folder Sikuli-jars contains a version of SikuliX downloaded from the [official website](http://sikulix.com).

 #### Other Dependencies ###